delight-im/Knowledge/Fraud and Scams.md

    * trick played in an establishment (usually strip club or entertainment bar)
    * possibility of sex is often suggested
    * victim is tricked into paying money at excessively high prices
-   * victim receives poor goods/service (e.g. watered-down drinks) — or even none at all
+   * victim receives poor goods/service (e.g. watered-down drinks) â€” or even none at all
    * victim is later ejected
  * Fake antivirus / Fake support call
    * Computer users are unsolicitedly contacted by